 These are wonderful stories, both rated PG, and are indicative of what a wonderful story-teller Tony is.

 A warm welcome toJanie Owens, one of our newest Splinterfire author.
 Her wonderful inspirational cozy will be coming out in the spring.
 Watch for 50 Plus Condo, the first book in a series featuring the denizens of a retirement village who love to solve mysteries.

 Congrads to Diana Rubino on the success of her wonderful best-selling YA book, Oney--My Escape from Slavery.
 It is a mildly fictionalize book of the true story of Oney Judge who, one evening during dinner, left Martha Washington's house and never came back.
 It also covers Oney's life after she gained her freedom.
 This wonderful book has been a best seller from day one and will continue to sell well in the months to come.

-Welcome to Christina Britton Conroy.
-Her wonderful how-to book, Having Fun with Aging Parents, was just released by Black Lyon Publishing.
+Kudos to Christina Britton Conroy.
+Her wonderful how-to book, Having Fun with Aging Parents, was just awarded Best Non-fiction book of 2020 by the National League of American Pen Women.
+The book was released by Black Lyon Publishing.
 It is available at all on-line outlets.

 Margaree King Mitchell's wonderful picture book, Uncle Jed's Barbershop has been produced into a musical.
 It's run has been very successful.
 She's currently helping the creators get producers to carry the show to other cities.

 She's also promoting her novel, The People in the Park, plus pitching other picture book manuscripts to agents and publishers.
 Her book, Woman in the Pulpit, already published, and she will be promoting it.

 Welcome to Charlotte Stuart, who likes to write murder mysteries featuring female sleuths.
 We'll be seeing a lot of her most colorful characters, as she continues her romp through her cozy series.